 Complex carbohydrates take longer to digest and are a more stable source of energy than simple carbohydrates.
 Complex carbohydrates are present in foods such as bread and pasta.
 Simple carbohydrates are in foods such as table sugar and syrups.

 Complex carbohydrates contain longer chains of sugar molecules than simple carbohydrates.
 The body converts these sugar molecules into glucose, which it uses for energy.
 As complex carbohydrates have longer chains, they take longer to break down and provide more lasting energy in the body than simple carbohydrates.

 Both types of carbohydrate are often present in many foods.
 In addition to providing energy via glucose, these foods have many other properties that are important for health.

 This article will discuss the differences between simple and complex carbohydrates, and if one is better.

-Simple carbohydrates, or sugars, are made up of shorter chains of molecules and are quicker to digest than complex carbohydrates.
+Simple carbohydrates, or sugars, are made up of shorter chains of molecules and are

 This fact means that simple carbohydrates produce a spike in blood glucose, providing the body with a short-lasting source of energy.